 What are Cat Freckles?

 Cat freckles are actually caused by a condition called lentigo simplex.
 This isn’t harmful to your cat at all.
 It is simply the appearance of flat marks on your cat’s skin, caused by an excessive production of melanin.
 These marks are often either black or brown in color, but have a clearly defined edge.

 Your cat may start with just one or two marks at first.
 Such as black marks on cats’ lips or black marks on cats’ noses.
 But, as she grows and ages, more lentigines can appear.
 Each individual mark can grow to be between 1mm and 1cm wide.

 Not every cat will develop lentigo simplex.
 In fact, it is quite a rare condition in cats.
-It is most commonly affected in cats with certain colored fur.
-Cat colors that have been associated with lentigo simplex are:
+It is most commonly found in cats with certain colored fur, like:

 What Age do Cats Develop Freckles?

 If you have a kitten that is one of the colors mentioned above, you might be waiting to see if they develop any of these cute little markings!